nus-cs2103-AY2021S1/tp/docs/team/kormingsoon.md

 Overview:

-This document is a project portfolio that documents all contributions made to PropertyFree's development by Dianne.
+This document is a project portfolio that documents all contributions made to PropertyFree's development by Kor Ming Soon.

 ___